Doppelganger (Marvel Comics): Powers and abilities

 The Doppelganger's abilities are very similar to Spider-Man's, including superhuman agility, stamina, reflexes, and speed.
 While Spider-Man's superhuman strength limit is around 10 tons, the Spider-Doppelganger's superior strength can press approximately 65 tons.
 The creature can also cling to walls and surfaces through will.
 Instead of relying on artificial web-shooters, it has organic spinnerets that shoot razor-sharp webbing from the palms of its hands.
 It has two extra sets of arms, each hand possessing hardened talons that can easily tear through human tissue.

 The Spider-Doppelganger is savage and largely unintelligent, seemingly limited to animal instinct, although it was capable of following basic instructions from its 'mother' Shriek.
 When it reappeared years later with a different body, it was capable of rudimentary speech.
 Its body is also somewhat malleable, although this attribute was not apparent during its earliest stories and Maximum Carnage.
-According to scientists who briefly studied him after one of his apparent deaths, Doppelganger is "inorganic and may not have been legally alive, to begin with."
-This, along with the supernatural energy Demogoblin infused it with, may account for the creature's repeated resurrections.